 From the bratwurst, pretzels and waffles to the gluhwein and beer, you will be delighted to find lots of Christmas market food staples here.
 Not to mention an interesting selection of books, handmade goods, jewelry and other personalized gifts you can give to friends and family this Christmas.

-Though my fiancé (at the time) and I didn’t know or see anyone we knew at last year’s market, we found the atmosphere to be friendly and the members of the church cheerful and having a good time preparing the food, drinks and selling tickets.
+Though my fiancé (at the time) and I didn’t know or see anyone we knew at last year’s market, we found the atmosphere to be friendly and the members of the church cheerful and having a good time preparing the food and drinks and selling tickets.

 Which I forgot to add something important about tickets!
 At this Christmas market, you don’t spend regular euros.
 To keep track of things better, upon entering the market, you purchase a number of tickets for the amount of food and/or gifts you would like to buy at the first table.
 This way, everything is straightforward and those handling food don’t have to come into contact with money, thus contaminating your delicious Christmas market treats!

 A personal note